ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

         \q
         ```

-3. Change the password in the configuration file that `evmserverd` uses
+3. Change the password in the configuration file that `manageiq` uses
     to access the server:

         /var/www/miq/vmdb/tools/fix_auth.rb --databaseyml --password newpassword

 4. Restart the {{ site.data.product.title_short }} service:

-        service evmserverd start
+        service manageiq start

 5. Verify that you can log in to the {{ site.data.product.title_short }} console.